14 Top-Rated Hiking Trails in Arizona

 Arizona's diverse landscape makes it a beautiful state to explore on foot.
 You can hike through saguaros in the desert or ponderosa pines in the mountains, depending on where your travels take you.
-From the depths of the Grand Canyon to the unique formations of the Chiricahua Mountains, you can expect to be amazed.
+From the depths of the Grand Canyon to the unique formations of the Chiricahua Mountains, to the stunning red rocks of Sedona, you can expect to be amazed.

 The day hikes selected here offer access to some of the most interesting natural features in Arizona.
 Canyons, mesas, volcanoes, bizarre rock formations, and plant life you can only find in the Sonoran Desert make this an incredible place to stretch your legs.